 Results: Statistical analyses showed that empathy scores did not change significantly during the first two years of medical school.
 However, a significant decline in empathy scores was observed at the end of rest of the sample (unmatched cohort, n=335).
 Patterns of decline in empathy scores were similar for men and women and across specialties.

 Conclusions: It is concluded that a significant decline in empathy occurs during the third year of medical school.
 It is ironic that the erosion of empathy occurs during a time when the curriculum is shifting toward patient-care activities; this is when empathy is most essential.
 Implications for retaining and enhancing empathy are discussed.

 Acad Med.
 2009; 84:1182–1191.

-This 20-item instrument was developed by Mohammadreza Hojat, PhD and his colleagues at the Center for Research in Medical Education and Health Care to measure empathy in physicians and practicing health professionals (HP-version), medical students (S-version), and health professions students other than medical students (HPS-version).
+This 20-item instrument was developed by Mohammadreza Hojat, PhD and his colleagues at the Asano-Gonnella Center for Research in Medical Education & Health Care to measure empathy in physicians and practicing health professionals (HP-version), medical students (S-version), and health professions students other than medical students (HPS-version).

-The JSE has enjoyed broad national and international attention, has been translated into 53 languages and is being used by researchers and educators worldwide.
-A long list of over 190 publications by national and international researchers in which the JSE has been used (including 41 from our own research team) is an indication of broad attention of health professions researchers to this widely researched instrument.
+The JSE has enjoyed broad national and international attention, has been translated into 57 languages and is being used by researchers and educators worldwide.
+A long list of 350 publications (PDF) by national and international researchers in which the JSE has been used (including 41 from our own research team) is an indication of broad attention of health professions researchers to this widely researched instrument.